Math Skill is a Civil Right – The movie

 This short segment from the new movie gives an initial glimpse of the scope, and the human (and societal) cost, of that sorting process: CLOSING GATES

-Her original strategy for the film was to include a deeper dive into mathematics itself, both its nature and its role in society, than her previous two films (where the focus was entirely classroom school math), and during the period 2018-20 she filmed lots of interviews with mathematicians (I being one such).
+Her original strategy for the film was to include a deeper dive into mathematics itself, both its nature and its role in society, than her previous two films (where the focus was entirely classroom education), and during the period 2018-20 she filmed lots of interviews with mathematicians (I being one such).

 It was as she got further into the project that a deeper, and in some ways more ominous theme emerged: the degree to which mathematics underpins much of the way that our modern society functions.